The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Paris to Zurich trains offer customers great comfort whilst also being extremely practical and efficient.
 There is the option of first and second-class seating on all trains with no luggage limits being specified.
 Small pets and guide dogs are also permitted on the trains when booked in advance.
 If you're looking to take your bicycle on board, you're in luck!
 All trains permit bicycles to be transported, although this must be pre-booked and, on TGV inOui trains, there is a small cost.
 All folding bicycles can be transported free of charge at any time.
 For customers travelling who have a disability, there is reserved seating on TGV trains and suitable adjustments made on Deutsch Bahn trains.

-Travel between Paris, France and Zurich, Switzerland by train is: Partially open.
+Travel between Paris, France and Zurich, Switzerland by train is: Fully open.

 Conditions of entry:

-The information above was last checked on 20/01/2022.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Paris and Zurich before travelling.
+The information above was last checked on 03/08/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train from Paris to Zurich as this information can change.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 26/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Zurich closer to your date of departure here.
+Last checked on 08/08/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Zurich.

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Zurich, your train can arrive in train stations including Zürich HB, Zürich Stadelhofen and Zürich, Central Bus Station.
+When taking the train between Paris and Zurich, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your trip can end in train stations such as Zürich HB, Zürich Stadelhofen and Zürich Oerlikon.

 Here are some other resources that might have the information you need